 One billion birds are estimated to be killed every year in North America by colliding with glass.
-Tens of millions of those deaths are in Canada, and perhaps a million or more in Ottawa.
+An estimated 16 to 42 million of those deaths are in Canada, and perhaps 250,000 or more in Ottawa.

 Why?
 Because birds do not understand glass as we do.
 Where we see reflections of trees, they simply see trees.
 Where we see a solid surface that separates indoors from out, they see open space.